-The busts in Palazzo Albertoni Spinola are: "two ancient marble heads - one of a young woman and one of Antinoo - integrated into several parts, another ancient marble head - a priest of Isis - reworked during the Renaissance as a portrait of Publius Cornelio Scipione Africano, two portraits of Renaissance reconstruction in marble - one by Gaius Julius Caesar and another probably by Hesiod or by Zeno Eleate and a plaster cast of the head of Julius Caesar (probably by the Pacca and not by the Paluzzi) taken from the preserved statue in the Palazzo Senatorio sul Campidoglio ".
+The busts present in Palazzo Albertoni Spinola are: "two ancient marble heads - one of a young woman and one of Antinous - integrated into several parts, another ancient marble head - a priest of Isis - reworked in the Renaissance period as a portrait of Publius Cornelio Scipione Africano, two Renaissance reconstruction portraits in marble - one of Gaius Julius Caesar and another probably of Hesiod or Zeno Eleate and a plaster cast of the head of Julius Caesar (probably of the Pacca and not of the Paluzzi) taken from the preserved statue in the Palazzo Senatorio on the Campidoglio ”.

 In the 2006 the conditions of the Palace and of the Palazzetto were assessed and, after having prepared an important project, great conservation and plant engineering interventions were carried out, completed in the 2007 that have given back to this Renaissance masterpiece the deserved aspect.

 The services of the Palazzetto in Palazzo Albertoni Spinola in Rome

 Owner's welcome: introduction to Palazzo Albertoni Spinola.

 Tips on the best way to experience the city, Places to visit such as museums and major monuments, events to see and a variety of other recreational activities available.